-In 2010, Viñales and Oliveira joined different Blusens’ teams and battled it out for the championship title.
+In 2010, Viñales and Oliveira joined different Blusens teams and battled it out for the CEV Buckler 125GP championship title.
 Despite winning two races to Oliveira’s four, Viñales won the title by two points, thanks to finishing on the podium at all seven races of the season.
 The European Championship Title was also decided between the two riders and again it was Viñales who came out on top.

-The Spaniard moved to the 125cc World Championship ahead of the 2011 season with the SuperMartxé VIP team.
+The Spaniard moved to the 125cc World Championship for the 2011 season with the SuperMartxé VIP team.
 He impressed during pre-season testing at Valencia and finished ninth on his Grand Prix début in Qatar.

-He went into the 2012 season as title favourite in the newly formed Moto3 championship.
-He won five races on the Blusens Avintia FTR Honda early on in the season, but his lack of consistency, some misfortunes and a dispute with his team resulted in a missed race in Malaysia, which allowed Cortese to win the title and Luis Salom to snatch second in the final standings.
+The youngster went into the 2012 season as title favorite in the newly formed Moto3 championship.
+He won five races on the Blusens Avintia FTR Honda early on in the season, but a lack in consistency, some misfortunes, and a dispute with his team resulted in a missed race in Malaysia, which allowed Cortese to win the title and Luis Salom to snatch second in the final standings.

 The next year, Viñales moved to Team Calvo alongside Ana Carrasco.
 He won his first two races back-to-back at the Spanish and French Grands Prix and kept his competitive form throughout the season, fighting at the front of the field.
-Viñales, Rins and Salom went into the final round with a gap of five points across all of them.
+Viñales, Rins, and Salom went into the final round with a gap of five points across them all.
 The championship was decided in Valencia by a battle between Rins and Viñales.
 In the end Viñales took the race victory and the Moto3 World Championship Title by a twelve-point margin.

-The Moto3 World Champion then signed a Moto2 contract with Pons Racing.
-Viñales didn’t have to wait long for his first intermediate class victory, which came at the Circuit of the Americas on April 13th, 2014.
+The Moto3 World Champion then signed a Moto2 contract with Pons Racing, joining former title rival Salom.
+Viñales didn’t have to wait long for his first intermediate class victory, which came at the Circuit of the Americas on 13 April, 2014.
 He ultimately finished the season in third place with four wins and nine podiums, earning himself another Rookie of the Year award.

 In September 2014, it was announced that Viñales would move up to the premier class for the 2015 season, riding for the factory Suzuki team.

 Despite being a rookie and riding for a factory that was returning to MotoGP, Viñales had a very good MotoGP season.
-Scoring points in 16 out of 18 races in a competitive field and under challenging circumstances, Viñales proved to be a notable rider.
-He finished the season in 12th place, winning again the Rookie of the Year award, completing his collection (125cc, Moto2 and MotoGP).
+Scoring points in 16 out of 18 races in a competitive field and under challenging circumstances, he proved to be a notable rider.
+He finished the season in 12th place, winning again the Rookie of the Year award, completing his collection (125cc, Moto2, and MotoGP).

-In 2016 Viñales shone again.
-At the fifth Grand Prix of the season he finished third for his first MotoGP podium in France and it wasn’t before long that he got to step onto the top of the rostrum.
-At the twelfth race, the British Grand Prix, he registered his first ever MotoGP win.
-He finished the season strong with two more third places in Japan and on Phillip Island, to secure fourth place in championship.
-His talent and strong mentality were undeniable and did not go unnoticed by Yamaha, who signed Viñales for the 2017 and 2018 season with the Movistar Yamaha MotoGP team.
+In 2016 Viñales shone anew.
+He finished third at the fifth round in France, achieving his first MotoGP podium, and it wasn’t before long that he got to step onto the top of the rostrum.
+At the twelfth race, the British Grand Prix held at the Silverstone Circuit, he registered his first ever MotoGP win.
+He finished the season strong with two more third places in Japan and on Phillip Island to secure fourth place in championship.
+His talent and strong mentality were undeniable and didn’t go unnoticed by Yamaha, who signed Viñales for the 2017 and 2018 season.

 MotoGP Rookie of the Year: